 Being rich is a goal of the majority of the population.
 However, most people never get there.
 Many of us are just one paycheck away from becoming poor.

-The hacks discussed in this post are solid and proven methods for overcoming poverty and becoming rich.
+The hacks discussed in this post are solid and proven methods or habits to overcome poverty and become rich.
 Nevertheless, there’s a reason why these strategies are called personal finance.
 Well, personal finance is ‘personal’ and totally depends on how you deal with it.
 Good luck.